 The target group is made up of commercial apprentices and students of power engineering.
 The course offers experiments at an intermediate level for vocational colleges and undergraduate level.

-- Voltage equation and equivalent circuit
+- Voltage equations and equivalent circuits

 - Measurement without load, with load and with a short circuit